Pablo08i/Winlator-Brasil/README.md

 # System requirement for Winlator@Frost
 - Android - 8.0 or newer
-- `Turnip` - For `Adreno 6xx and 7xx` only at the moment. `Adreno 8xx (8 elite, 7s gen 3), 720 (7 gen 3), and 710 (7s gen 2, 6 gen 3, 6 gen 1)` are not working.
+- `Turnip` - For `Adreno 6xx and 7xx` only at the moment. `Adreno 8xx (8 elite, 8s gen 4, 7s gen 3, 6 gen 4)` are not working.
 You have to use VirGL or Vortek if you're using this type of GPU.
-- `Vortek` - Universal, all chips will work especially for unsupported turnip GPU but for now since it's under experimental so other chips `like Mediatek, Exynos, Kirin, Unisoc, etc` it won't work.
-So you have to wait for future releases of winlator
+- `Vortek` - Universal, all chips will work especially for Adreno 8xx which doesn't support turnip can use this driver.
+This driver are also work in Mali but not all Mali are works
-- `VirGL` - Universal, all chips `like Mediatek, Exynos, Kirin, Unisoc, etc`(include unsupport GPU of turnip adreno like in above)` might work with VirGL but you can only play DX9 games
+- `VirGL` - Universal, all chips `like Mediatek, Exynos, Kirin, Unisoc, etc and Adreno 8xx` might work with VirGL but only DX9 games and OpenGL 3.1 below games are working
 - `LLVMPIPE` - Use this if you want to run software apps `(not for game)`

 # Known issue in Winlator@Frost
 - ~~Snapdragon 8s gen 3 `Adreno​ 735` container not starting issue~~ (now it's working)
 - ~~Some game in Snapdragon 8 gen 3 may not working or have a performance hit~~ (try change turnip version)
 - ~~Some game have a xinput issue which virtual gamepad are not working~~ (solved by using 8.0)
-- Odin 2 users, external gamepad or even virtual gamepad will facing the xinput issue (like joystick issue) in glibc version
+- ~~Odin 2 users, external gamepad or even virtual gamepad will facing the xinput issue (like joystick issue) in glibc version~~ (try change preferred input api to xinput)
 - ~~VirGL in glibc version doesn't work at all~~ (it's working by using the winlator glibc with VirGL version)
 - SD card doesn't read properly in newer versions of winlator
-- Fps limiter doesn't work in winlator 9.0
+- USB driver with OTG doesn't recognise as drives in winlator

 # What is the difference between bench and without bench apk?
 - Bench is for the user that have 2 or more winlator.
 It's suitable for the user to compare other winlator.
 While, without bench is for the user that don't have/install any winlator yet.